 The multicultural populace of Calgary is an advantage.
 Everyone adds to shared experiences, making Calgarians great!

-What is your favourite aspect of Calgary’s immigration or diversity?
+What is your favorite aspect of Calgary’s immigration or diversity?
 Let us know in the comments section below!

 3-Stampede in Calgary